Small Map of Main Legations - Click through for Large Version

 St.Michaels - French Legation Cathlic Church

-Next up on the West across the intersection with former Marco Polo Road, stands St.Michaels Church.
-This Church was the former Church of the French Legation, at first known as the Pehtang Cathedral.
-In early history, the location had been granted by the Kangxi Emperor of the Ching Dynasty to the Jesuits at his court, and had been in the hand of the Jesuit Order for years.
-When the jesuits were disbanded the site remained the location of a christian church.
+Next up on the West across the intersection with former Marco Polo Road, now the wide and spacious Taijichiang Jie, stands St.Michaels Church.
+This small but interesting Church was the former Church of the French Legation, and was at the time known as the Pehtang Cathedral.
+In early history, the location had been granted by the Kangxi Emperor (Reign: 1661 AD - 1722 AD) of the Qing Dynasty to the Jesuits who were the most helpful scientists and advisors at his court, and had been in the hand of the Jesuit Order for years.
+When the jesuits were disbanded on orders of the Roman Catholic Church in Rome the site remained the location of a christian church, akbeit under a new and different denomination of Christianity, an obscure point which may not have been fully appreciated by the Chinese side.

 Trade because it became less profitable after legalization and its 2nd partner, Donald Matheson had severe moral objections, during the 20Th Century and the Time of the Legations its international operations had expanded into shipping, railways, manifacturing and property and real estate.
 Jardine Matheson had started with the smuggle and later trade on Hong Kong, but would expand to have offices in every major Treaty Port, its interest extending to well within the Chinese hinterland.
 The Old Section of Shanghai even has its own Keswick Road.
 The Road in Shanghai is named after William Keswick, the Chairman S.M.C.
 1865/6 of Jardine Matheson and Co.
 Ltd.